- Does ageing cause hair loss?

 Is hair loss genetic?

 The genes you inherited from your family have a role to play in your risk of losing your hair.
-Look to your grandparents or parents to se
+Look to your grandparents or parents to see how likely it is you’ll lose your hair.
+If there is a family history of androgenetic alopecia, the likelihood of you experiencing hair loss increases.

 Is treating hair loss important?